natalieagus/50002/docs/Hardware/b_digitalabstraction.md

 A combinational device is a specific type of digital device that has the following criteria:
 1. One or more digital inputs
 2. One or more digital outputs
 3. A **functional specification** that details the value of each output for each possible **combination** of inputs (can be illustrated in terms of truth table / boolean expression)
-	> Its circuit performs an operation assigned logically by a boolean expression or truth table.

 4. A **timing specification** consisting of an upper bound required propagation time for the device to compute the specified output values given a set of valid and stable input value(s)

 Later on you will learn another type of digital logic devices called the **sequential** logic device, whose output depends not only on the present input but also on the history of the inputs, hence having a *memory*.